Sir Frank Wilton Baillie

 Sir Frank Wilton Baillie was directly involved in various savings and loan companies and life insurance companies.
 He was managing director of Dominion Securities, then subsequently general manager of Metropolitan Bank (merged with Bank of Nova Scotia - 1902).
 Later he was instrumental in forming many investment firms.

-Sir Frank Wilton Baillie was the second Canadian to receive a Knighthood from the British Crown, George V.
+Sir Frank Wilton Baillie was the first Canadian to receive the Knight Commander of the British Empire, issued by George V in 1918.

 From the London Gazette - 7 January 1918 (Supplement 366):